levisanchez/planta-dice/docs/index.md

 * Dew / humidity taken into account for outdoor plants
 * Seasonal pattern recognition for varying watering requirements
 * User able to log addition of fertilizer and noted on plant history

+## Instructions to build

+* Refer to Github repository for project at [https://github.com/levisanchez/planta-dice](https://github.com/levisanchez/planta-dice)
+* Click on the green Code button
+* Ensure that Clone with SSH is selected
+    * If HTTPS is selected, click on SSH in the upper right-hand corner of dialog box.
+* Click on the clipboard icon next to the SSH key value to copy the key
+* Refer to your IDE and choose to create your project from version control
+* Specify that the Version Control is Git
+* Paste the key into URL field and click open
+* Once fully loaded, click on Play
+    * This will build the app and open it in your emulator or attached device

+## Basic user instructions

+* Once the app is launched, click you will land on the HomeScreen fragment.
+* To add a plant click on the floating plus button in the lower right-hand corner
+    * This will display a list of plants to add including adding the ZIP code
+* To review history of plants being watered, click on History from the bottom navigation.
+* When it is time to have a plant watered, a notification will show up in the notifications tab in the bottom navigation.

 ## License information